 - Principal component analysis – In this algorithm, a set of variables is converted to a new set of variables extracted from the original ones.
 The new variables are called Principal Components.
 Each principal component is a linear combination of original variables.

-Question: Which is your preferred language for machine learning?
+Question No. 48: Which is your preferred language for machine learning?
 Why?

 Answer: This question depends on your personal experience.
-For example, if you have worked with R, you can say it has a lot of ready to use and advanced libraries to perform complex calculations and is a robust language with R studio where you can visualize data in a better manner.
+For example, if you have worked with R, you can say it has a lot of ready-to-use and advanced libraries to perform complex calculations and is a robust language.
+With R Studio, you can visualize data in a better manner.

-Question: What is the standardization of data?
+Question No. 50: What is the standardization of data?

 scaler = StandardScaler().fit(input)

 rescaledVal = scaler.transform(input)

 Question No. 51: Mention some of the tools used for machine learning.